Banten: Tourism

+Banten is one of the favorite tourist areas in Indonesia, especially for local residents from Jakarta and West Java, especially Bogor.
+The Banten region, which is close to the west coast of Java Island, has a panorama located in Banten Bay such as Carita Beach, Sawarna and others as well as resort islands such as Umang and Sangiang Islands.
+The uniqueness of the Banten community, especially the Baduy people who still maintain their ancestral customs, is also interesting to explore, as well as the rare Javan rhinoceros sanctuary in the Ujung Kulon National Park which has been designated as a world heritage site.
+Banten also has historical tourist destinations such as the Great Mosque of Banten, the Old Banten Museum, the Multatuli Museum.

+Tanjung Lesung Beach, in the Panimbang district of western Pandeglang Regency, covers about 150 ha.
+A proposed special economic zone in 2012, the Tanjung Lesung SEZ became operational on 23 February 2015.
+Pulau Dua, covering about 30 ha near Serang, is known for its ocean coral, fish and of birds.
+Between April and August each year, it is visited by about 40,000 birds from 60 species from Australia, Asia and Africa.
+Originally an island, sedimentation has joined it to mainland Java.

 Transport

 Banten is in western Java.
 In 2006, 249.246 km of its national roads were in good condition; 214.314 km were in fair condition, and 26.840 km were in poor condition.
 At the end of that year, 203.67 km of Banten's 889.01 km provincial road network were in good condition; 380.02 km were in fair condition, and 305.320 km were in poor condition.
 The province's national roads are congested; provincial roads have less traffic, and congestion is generally localized.

 Rail transport is declining; 48 percent of Banten's 305.9 km rail network was operational in 2005, with an average of 22 passenger trains and 16 freight trains per day.
-Most lines were single-track, and the main line was the 141.6 km Merak-Tanah Abang, Tangerang-Duri and Cilegon-Cigading line.
+Most lines were single-track, and the main line was the 141.6 km Merak-Tanah Abang, Tangerang-Duri, Cilegon-Cigading line, and Soekarno–Hatta Airport Rail Link serving Manggarai-Soetta Airport along with the Skytrain.
+Then Jakarta MRT Phase 3 with Balaraja to Cikarang, will be construction in 2024.

 Soekarno–Hatta International Airport is Indonesia's main national airport.
 Other airports include the general-aviation Pondok Cabe Airport in South Tangerang, Budiarto Airport in Tangerang (for training), and Gorda Airport in Serang (used by the Indonesian Air Force).